Blue Mosque, Yerevan: Efforts to list as a World Heritage Site

 A 2007 Armenian stamp depicting the mosque.

-In October 2007 Armenian Foreign Affairs Minister Vartan Oskanian stated during his speech at the 34th session of the UNESCO General Conference in Paris that the Blue Mosque and other sites are on the waiting list for inclusion in the UNESCO World Heritage List.
-In January 2013 Armenian Minister of Culture Hasmik Poghosyan stated that Armenia will take all possible steps for inclusion of the mosque in the list.
-She reaffirmed this position in a meeting with Iranian Culture Minister Mohammad Hosseini in April 2013.
+In October 2007, the Armenian minister of foreign affairs Vartan Oskanian stated during his speech at the 34th session of the UNESCO General Conference in Paris that the Blue Mosque and other sites are on the waiting list for inclusion in the UNESCO World Heritage List.
+In January 2013 Armenian minister of culture Hasmik Poghosyan stated that Armenia will take all possible steps for inclusion of the mosque in the list.
+She reaffirmed this position in a meeting with the Iranian culture minister Mohammad Hosseini in April 2013.
 Hosseini stated that he hoped Armenian efforts would succeed.
-Armenia's Foreign Affairs Minister Eduard Nalbandyan, in his speech at the 38th session of UNESCO General Conference in November 2015:
+In his speech at the 38th session of UNESCO General Conference in November 2015, Armenia's foreign affairs minister Eduard Nalbandyan said: